Leslie Charteris: Move to the United States

 However, Charteris was excluded from permanent residency in the United States because of the Chinese Exclusion Act, a law which prohibited immigration for persons of "50% or greater" Oriental blood.
 As a result, Charteris was continually forced to renew his six-month temporary visitor's visa.
-Eventually, an act of Congress personally granted his daughter and him the right of permanent residence in the United States, with eligibility for naturalization, which he later completed.
+Eventually, an act of Congress personally granted his daughter and him the right of permanent residence in the United States, with eligibility for naturalization, which he later completed in 1946.
+After two decades, he permanently resettled in England with his wife.

 Other activities

 In 1936, Charteris was a passenger on the maiden voyage of the Hindenburg.
 In America, The Saint became a radio series starring Vincent Price.
 In the 1940s, Charteris, besides continuing to write The Saint stories, scripted the Sherlock Holmes radio series featuring Basil Rathbone and Nigel Bruce.
 In 1941, Charteris appeared in a Life photographic adaptation of a short story of The Saint, with himself playing the Saint.

 The Saint on film

 Long-term success eluded Charteris' creation outside the literary arena until RKO produced an eight-film series between 1938 and 1943:

 The Saint in New York (1938) with Louis Hayward as The Saint;